-Klebsiella, Acinetobacter and Pseudomonas were the most common resistant bacterial uropathogens isolated among children with urinary tract infection in this institution.
-Our study showed a consistent finding that, Klebsiella, is one of the most common uropathogens with an increasing trend of antibiotic resistance pattern (4.11).
-Compared to other international reports on pediatric urinary tract infections, the typical uropathogens, E. coli and Enterococcus sp., constituted only a small proportion of our XDR isolates (4, 6, 10).
-Furthermore, what is concerning about our finding is that Acinetobacter and Pseudomonas isolates, according to other reports, were rare uropathogens in children, and their presence implies difficult clinical management (8, 12, 13, 14).
-Our local antimicrobial resistance surveillance program also reported an increase in Acinetobacter XDR rate from 48% to 50%, while the Pseudomonas XDR rates decreased from 21% to 16% for the year 2016 (11).
-The increases in antibiotic resistances among these organisms were usually preceded by prior broad-spectrum antibiotic usage (12, 13, 14).
-In this study, 89.7% of the patients received at least one antibiotic within 30 days prior to infection (Table 1).
-Furthermore, almost half of the XDR Gram-negative isolates were sensitive to colistin only, which implies limited medical agents were available to treat these infections.
-These findings illustrate an increased trend of rare uropathogens becoming more XDR should raise awareness among clinicians: inappropriate broad-spectrum empiric or prophylactic antibiotic usage need to be monitored and halted to prevent further increase in prevalence of XDR among pediatric UTI.
-Likewise, efforts should be made to improve appropriate antibiotic prescribing practices in the community as well as in emergency settings (15).
+Klebsiella, Acinetobacter, and Pseudomonas were the most common resistant bacterial uropathogens isolated among children with UTIs in this institution.
+Our study showed a consistent finding that Klebsiella is one of the most common uropathogens with an increasing trend of antibiotic resistance.^{4,11} Compared to other international reports on pediatric UTIs, the typical uropathogens E. coli and Enterococcus sp. constituted only a small proportion of our XDR isolates.^{4,6,10} Furthermore, what is concerning about our finding is that Acinetobacter and Pseudomonas isolates, according to other reports, were rare uropathogens in children, and their presence implies difficult clinical management.^{8,12-14} Our local antimicrobial resistance surveillance program also reported an increase in Acinetobacter XDR rate from 48% to 50%, while the Pseudomonas XDR rates decreased from 21% to 16% for the year 2016.11 The increases in antibiotic resistances among these organisms were usually preceded by prior broad-spectrum antibiotic usage.12-14 In this study, 89.7% of the patients received at least one antibiotic within 30 days prior to infection (Table 1).
+Furthermore, almost half of the XDR gram-negative isolates were sensitive to colistin only, which implies limited medical agents were available to treat these infections.
+The findings illustrate an increased trend of rare uropathogens becoming more XDR and should raise awareness among clinicians: inappropriate broad-spectrum empiric or prophylactic antibiotic usage needs to be monitored and halted to prevent further increase in the prevalence of XDR among pediatric UTI.
+Likewise, efforts should be made to improve appropriate antibiotic prescribing practices in the community, as well as in emergency settings.15